 Does high frequency trading make money?

-High frequency trading schemes have produced billions in profits.
-They quickly dominated the arbitrage game in many markets by leveraging their technological advantages.
+High-frequency trading schemes have not just produced profits, but billions in profits.
+By leveraging their technological advantages, they have swiftly and decisively dominated the arbitrage game in many markets.

-But their lightning-fast trade executions let them take a small cut from thousands of market orders per second, resulting in staggering sums.
-Many gains come from skimming their prime targets, the large institutional investors with billion-dollar funds.
+But it's not just about their lightning-fast trade executions.
+It's about how they strategically take a small cut from thousands of market orders per second, resulting in staggering sums.
+Many of their gains come from their prime targets, the large institutional investors with billion-dollar funds.

-Managers of those funds routinely use an unending parade of open market orders.
-Those orders are the prime hunting grounds for high-frequency traders to generate their stream of profits by feeding on the money of countless small investors.
+Managers of those funds routinely use an unending parade of 'open market orders ', which are orders to buy or sell a security that are to be executed immediately at the current market prices.
+These orders are the prime hunting grounds for high-frequency traders to generate profits by feeding on the money of countless small investors.

 How profitable is high frequency trading?